 The historic oppression of gay and bisexual men by law and society sought to create a sense of shame around homosexuality.
 In 1981 this oppression shifted in Victoria when legislative reforms saw consensual homosexual sex decriminalized; and then again in 2015 when the State Government implemented a scheme to expunge historical convictions for homosexual sex.

 While legislative reform is essential, there is also a need to heal the stigma, hurt, shame and losses these laws created.
-A process of healing began in 2016, when Premier Daniel Andrews made an apology in State Parliament for past injustices (read the apology here).
+A process of healing began in 2016, when Premier Daniel Andrews made an apology in State Parliament for past injustices (read the apology here) or view the apology video below .

 While these reforms are significant – there is still a sense of shame around homosexuality.
-The Never a Crime project will address this shame by inviting gay and bisexual men to share their stories and build a sense of Pride in who they are – because Pride is the opposite of shame.
+The Never a Crime project addresses this shame by inviting gay and bisexual men to participate in workshop to share their stories and build a sense of Pride in who they are – because Pride is the opposite of shame.
+The project is structured to:

 In May 2015 Premier Daniel Andrews issued a formal apology in State Parliament to gay men for past injustices – making Victoria the first state to apologise.
 You can view the apology below – courtesy of ABC News.